beatcoinpl/Private-API/README.md

 ## All methods
 ```
-info - get info about your account.
+info - get info about your account
-trade - use Trade method to make a new offer on market.
+trade - use Trade method to make a new offer on market
 trades - see your active orders in specify markets
 orders -  see all active orders in specify markets
 cancel - put id of action you want to cancel